That is what I was thinking as I headed for the shed this morning for my daily row on a C2 rowing machine, it was 4.30am…

 A large contingent of medical staff was assembled, ready to provide the life-support that might be needed, it was a humbling moment, but he announced his way into the world in the usual way and was strong enough to take his first breathe without the assistance of the gathered team.

-He spent three weeks in the intensive care unit of the hospital, growing stronger every day.
+He spent his first three weeks in the intensive care unit of the hospital, growing stronger every day.
 This was his struggle, his challenge, and he met it head-on, unflinchingly…